Management System

 Mitsui Chemicals incorporates ESG elements into its basic company-wide budgeting policy.

 In addition, we have set KPIs and targets that are linked to our material topics as non-financial metrics for VISION 2030.
-By strengthening our managerial monitoring from both a financial and non-financial perspective, we aim to enhance our corporate value.
-For each KPI, we have designated an officer or a general manager responsible for monitoring progress, and the respective divisions manage these KPIs by incorporating them into their annual budgets and targets.
-In addition, the Corporate Sustainability Committee and the Company-wide Strategy Committee will review progress and related issues from the perspective of how progress toward KPIs each fiscal year will contribute to the achievement of non-financial targets for 2030 (appropriateness of KPI/target setting) and how efforts to achieve non-financial targets will contribute to the achievement of financial targets (relationship between financial and non-financial targets).
+We aim to enhance our corporate value by effectively monitoring the financial and non-financial aspects of our management practice.
+For KPI, we have designated an officer or a general manager who is responsible for monitoring the progress, and each division manages these KPIs by incorporating them into their annual budgets and targets.
+In addition, the Corporate Sustainability Committee and the Company-wide Strategy Committee will review progress and related issues from the perspective of how progress toward KPIs each fiscal year will contribute to the achievement of non-financial targets for 2030 (consistency and appropriateness of KPI/target setting) and how efforts to achieve non-financial targets will contribute to the achievement of financial targets (relationship between financial and non-financial targets).

 Company-wide promotion

-In order to practice ESG management, the Mitsui Chemical Group believes that it is essential for each and every employee to understand ESG and to incorporate it into their work.
+In order to integrate ESG factors into management and strategy, the Mitsui Chemicals Group believes that it is essential for each and every employee to understand ESG and to incorporate it into their work.

 In addition to these lessons, we also work to instill understanding in the Company in a variety of ways, including a series of posts on the internal site explaining ESG-related terminology and workshops for workplaces and departments.
-Through a multi-layered approach, we will continue to support each and every employee in incorporating ESG into their own work, thereby facilitating the practice of ESG management.
+Through a multi-layered approach, we will continue to support each and every employee in incorporating ESG-related initiatives into their own work, thereby facilitating the practice.

 Main themes for ESG Link Café